What are the effects of the COVID-19 on the Family Court system?

 We negotiate settlements in a high percentage of cases, although appeals, where advised, are also a part of our practice.
 We understand that litigation can be as costly in emotions as it is in money, so we work with you to reach financial agreement where ever possible.

 Where an early resolution is not possible, our skilled team provide robust and effective litigation representation and support.

 Alternative Dispute Resolution

-Our team recommends the uses alternative dispute resolution wherever possible including mediation, collaborative law and arbitration.
+Our team recommends alternative dispute resolution wherever possible including mediation and arbitration.
 Where appropriate we can refer you to the relevant specialist if we do not provide a particular service.

 Mediation: If both parties in a dispute agree to undergo mediation, then a trained mediator, who acts impartially, helps to guide both parties.
 The mediator’s role is not to impose a decision or to judge the merits of the case but simply help both sides reach an agreement without having to go to court.
 We frequently advise our clients who are mediating and assist with the legal formalities.

 Arbitration: In the family arbitration process, the parties sign an agreement to be bound by the arbitrator's award.
 The process is similar to court proceedings, but is a condensed and less formal procedure and therefore can be less expensive.
 It can be tailored to suit the needs of the parties.
 It is also now possible for arbitration to be used in relation to disputes concerning children.